Japan pledges to work with Mozambique towards restarting $20bn LNG project

 Mozambique and Japan have committed to collaborate on resuming the development of a liquefied natural gas (LNG) project in the north of the African nation halted in 2021 due to security concerns.

-The Japanese firm Mitsui holds, through its subsidiary Mitsui E&P Mozambique Area 1, a 20% stake in a consortium led by French giant TotalEnergies that was developing the $20bn, 13mn tonnes per year LNG project in the restive Cabo Delgado region.
+The Japanese firm Mitsui holds, through its subsidiary Mitsui E&P Mozambique Area 1, a 20% stake in a consortium led by French giant TotalEnergies that was developing the $20bn, 13mn tonnes per year (tpy) LNG project in the restive Cabo Delgado region.
 The partnership evacuated workers in April 2021 following an attack nearby by Islamist insurgents.

 Mozambican foreign minister Veronica Macamo and her Japanese counterpart, Yoko Kamikawa, reaffirmed their respective nations’ commitment to resuming the project following a meeting in Tokyo, Argus reported on November 28.

 Japan's state-controlled energy agency Jogmec has been assisting Mitsui on the project since 2008 by taking a 49.9% stake in Mitsui E&P Mozambique Area 1.
-TotalEnergies is the operator with a 26.5% interest while other stakeholders are Mozambique's ENH (15%), Thailand's state-controlled PTTEP (8.5%) and Indian state-controlled firms ONGC, Oil India and Bharat Petroleum (10% each).
+TotalEnergies is the operator with a 26.5% interest, while other stakeholders are Mozambique's ENH (15%), Thailand's state-controlled PTTEP (8.5%) and Indian state-controlled firms ONGC, Oil India and Bharat Petroleum (10% each).

 Kamikawa stated Japan’s commitment to continue importing LNG despite its net zero ambitions by 2050.